waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Menu Anomaly (Inconclusive):** A test suggested the move selection menu resets if confirmation is delayed, but a second identical test contradicted this.
 The exact mechanic is unknown and requires further investigation.
   - **Test 1 (vs Sandshrew):** Selected SLUDGE, delayed confirmation -> FLY was used.
   - **Test 2 (vs Geodude):** Selected SLUDGE, delayed confirmation -> SLUDGE was used.
   - **Conclusion:** Hypothesis of a simple reset is **disproven**.
 The trigger for this behavior is unknown.
 All battle automation must now combine directional inputs and the 'A' press into a single turn's action.
+All battle automation must now combine directional inputs and the 'A' press into a single turn's action.